-Kids are graduating to consumerism at a younger age, according to the National Retail Federation’s annual back-to-school projections.
-In 2019, teens are expected to spend an average $36.71 of their own money on back-to-school purchases, up from $30.88 10 years ago.
-Pre-teens are projected to more than double their spending to $26.40, compared with $11.94 a decade ago.
+Back-to-school is still big business, according to the National Retail Federation’s annual back-to-school projections.
+This year, spending is likely to increase, following the home-schooling COVID-19 period.
+With families saying they planned to spend an average of $789.49 in 2020, and college students over $1000!
+Last year Teens were expected to spend an average $45.35 of their own money on back-to-school shopping, up from $36.71 in 2019.
+10 years ago.
 “Members of Generation Z are clearly becoming more involved with back-to-school purchasing decisions rather than leaving the choices up to mom and dad,” NRF President and CEO Matthew Shay said in a press release.
 “Over the years, both teens and pre-teens are spending more of their own money on back-to-school items.”
-And they have a lot of spending power — an estimated $143 billion, according to Bloomberg.

-Here’s one big reason why members of Gen Z (ages 7 to 22) are spending more of their own money on back-to-school goods: They were born into digital commerce and are therefore conditioned to browse, compare and price clothes and other goods on their own.
+There’s one big reason why members of Gen-Z (ages 7 to 22) are spending more of their own money on back-to-school goods, and we're not talking about COVID-19.
+But the fact they were born into digital commerce and are therefore conditioned to browse, compare and price clothes and other goods on their own.
 The characteristics that define their spending behavior, however, are influenced by social factors worth investigating.

 2+2 Equals Z

 These qualities have been passed on to their kids.
-This is how that independence, combined with technological influence, is shaping Gen Z’s shopping behavior.
+This is how that independence, combined with technological influence, is shaping Gen-Z’s shopping behaviour.

-- This “do it now” mentality may explain why Gen Zers are less apt to invest time or money in longer-term benefits.
-Fewer than half of Gen Z shoppers are likely to make purchase decisions motivated by reward programs, compared with 73% of millennials, reports Lab42 Research.
+- This “do it now” mentality may explain why Gen-Zers are less apt to invest time or money in longer-term benefits.
+Fewer than half of Gen-Z shoppers are likely to make purchase decisions motivated by reward programmes, compared with 73% of millennials, reports Lab42 Research.

 Gen Z Schooling: 3 Lessons

-These behaviors will likely evolve as Gen Z shoppers mature, so retailers that recognize these predilections now will be in better position to keep pace.
-Following are three guidelines, based on how Gen Z is already shopping.
+These behaviours will likely evolve as Gen-Z shoppers mature, so retailers that recognize these predilections now will be in a better position to keep pace.
+Following are three guidelines, based on how Gen-Z is already shopping.

 - Be prepared for their impulses.
-Because Gen Z shoppers are more likely to buy what they need at the moment they think of it, retailers should be prepared with pop-up promotions that reach them while in the store.
-This could be achieved through loyalty programs that text or email practical offers and rewards in real time.
-My Starbucks Rewards is a favored program among a majority of Gen Z members, according to loyalty services provider CrowdTwist, likely because they can redeem points easily, on the app, at low thresholds.
-Gen Z shoppers might engage further if Starbucks begins selling school-themed cups or marketing an after-school menu.
+Because Gen-Z shoppers are more likely to buy what they need at the moment they think of it, retailers should be prepared with pop-up promotions that reach them while in the store.
+This could be achieved through loyalty programmes that text or email practical offers and rewards in real-time.
+My Starbucks Rewards is a favored programme among a majority of Gen-Z members, according to loyalty services provider CrowdTwist, likely because they can redeem points easily, on the app, at low thresholds.
+Gen-Z shoppers might engage further if Starbucks begins selling school-themed cups or marketing an after-school menu.

 Retail has entered an age where age no longer matters.
 Technology and self-reliance are accelerating the spending maturity of kids, possibly faster than retailers could keep up.
 Next time a retailer encounters a group of eighth-graders in its store or on its website, it may want to treat them like seniors — maybe even college seniors.